projektmotor/symfony-coding-standard/README.md

-# symfony-coding-standard
+# Symfony coding standard of ProjektMOTOR
 Symfony coding standards for ProjektMOTOR enriched by several useful rules.

-We at ProjektMOTOR love clean code.
+We at ProjektMOTOR :heart: clean code.
 So we have a have an internal PHP coding standard based on symfony coding standard used for all our projects.
 We are using [PHP CodeSniffer][1] with the great [Symfony PHP CodeSniffer Coding Standard of djoos][2] and some sniffs of [Slevomat Coding Standard][3], both adopted to our own needs.

 ## Goals of our coding standard

-* Using already existing standards (PSR-1, PSR-2)
+* Using already existing standards (PSR-1, PSR-2, Symfony).
-* Coding standard across different projects
+* Coding standard can be used across different projects.
-* Avoid duplications (also between code, CVS history and documentation)
+* Avoid duplications (also between code, CVS history and documentation).
+* Ensure code quality across different dev setups (e.g. different IDEs).

 ## Installation